title

 The rise in prosperity was accompanied by aristocrats buying smoother clothing such as quality woolens from Flanders, and for grand occasions they might wear silk from the East.
 Aristocrats had moved from wooden homes to houses of stone, usually with a great fireplace and tapestries for decoration.
 And with the money economy having come into existence, if they needed money they might seek out a moneylender.

-The Church discouraged warfare among the knights and denounced fighting for booty as a sin.
-The knights obliged and, in the place of reduced warfare, tournaments were created.
-The Church objected to the tournaments also, but these complaints the knights largely ignored.
+The Church was discouraging warfare among the knights, and it denounced fighting for booty as a sin.
+The knights obliged, and, in the place of reduced warfare, tournaments were created.
+The Church objected to the tournaments also, but this the knights largely ignored.
 The tournaments became the favorite entertainment of the aristocracy.
-The tournaments were close to war, and occasionally tempers were lost and a participant was killed.
+Occasionally tempers were lost and a participant was killed.
 Winners won horses and armor and losers were ransomed and allowed to go free when the ransom was paid.

 The Church fought back, and at the end of the century the Church demanded that a man have its approval to divorce or to remarry.
 Rather than divorce, some men tried annulments, and if the wife protested the Church defended her.
 The increase in attention to women, meanwhile, had been accompanied by the Church increasing its veneration of the Virgin Mary and Saint Mary Magdalene, and in the 1100s many nunneries were founded.